-Safeguarding means: protecting children from abuse and maltreatment; preventing harm to children's mental and physical health or development; ensuring children grow up with the provision of safe and effective care.
+Safeguarding means: protecting children from abuse and maltreatment whether that is within or outside the home, including online; preventing the impairment of children's mental and physical health or development; ensuring children grow up with the provision of safe and effective care.
+Providing help and support to meet the needs of children as soon as problems emerge.
+Making sure that children grow up in circumstances consistent with the provision of safe and taking action to enable all children to have the best outcomes.